psamuels00/echo-api/README.md

 - Response content cannot contain lines beginning with '#' or whitespace followed by '#'.
 This is true of inline \_echo_response content as well as content stored in a file.
 - The template system is based on str.format(**args), so there are limits on the use of '{' and '}' in the response content.
 - Newlines not allowed in the middle of a selection rule line (see #TODO maybe below)
+- Sequence markers have to begin on a new line

 ## TODO